 Start With One Or Two Animals

 A hobby farm can be a great joy.
-But if you start to quickly and get in over your head raising all the animals that perk your interest at once you’re going to be in too deep.
+But if you start too quickly and get in over your head raising all the animals that perk your interest at once you’re going to be in too deep.

-It should be something you love and being an addition to your life not take over it.
+It should be something you love and be an addition to your life not take over it.
 Start small and grow from there.
 If you’re willing to take it slow and learn hard you will see a successful hobby farm.

 Is your backyard farm costing way more than you thought?